TTUNEPH2025/GN/docs/Membranous.md

 * Risk factors for progression: Male, >60 years of age, high levels of proteinuria, and elevated Cr levels
 * Two types: Primary and Secondary
 * Primary MN about 70% of cases, Secondaary about 30%
-* PLA2R antigen is most comming antigen in Primary MN
+* PLA2R antigen is most common antigen in Primary MN
 * Secondary MN: Autoimmune/CVD, Drug associated, Infection related, Malignancy
     1. Children < 16 years of age commonly: SLE, HBV, congenital syphilis
     2. Adults > 60 years of age commonly: Drug associated and Malignancy
 * Biopsy not required for diagnosis PLA2R positive Primary MN
 * Spontaneous Remission Relatively common (about 30% of Cases)
 * Transplant
-    1. occurs most frequently ~2 years post transplant
+    1. occurs most frequently ~2 years post-transplant
-    2. Is most commonly sub nephrotic
+    2. Is most commonly sub-nephrotic
 ## **Pathophysiology**
  * Pathology: Subepithelial deposits
-    1. Immuncomplex formation in situ of the subepitheial layers of the basement membrane
+    1. Immuncomplex formation in situ of the subepithelial layers of the basement membrane
     2. IgG granulated pattern on IF
     3. Well seen in EM and IF
     4. Spike formation and thickened Basement membrane
- * Rarely Crescents --> if present should test instigate further testing: ANCA, ANA, Anti-GMB
+ * Rarely Crescents --> if present, should initiate further testing: ANCA, ANA, Anti-GMB
  * Primary MN Antigen association
     1. PLA2R: Most commen antigen/anti-body in Primary MN, anti-body testing excellent correleatio w/5-10 excess compaired to tissue staining
     2. THSD7A: No antibody testing available at this time, also found in secondary and should invoke age approiate cancer screenings
  * Secondary MN Antigen association
-    1. Exostosin 1/Exostosin 2 (EXT1/EXT2): ofent associated with Autimmune disease
+    1. Exostosin 1/Exostosin 2 (EXT1/EXT2): often associated with Autimmune disease
     2. NELL 1: most heterogenous of all antigens, associated in many disease states (drugs, malignancy, autoiummune, infection), should invoke age approiate cancer screenings
     3. THSD7A: can be associated with malignancy
-    4. NDNF: associaged with syphylsis
+    4. NDNF: associated with syphilsis
     5. PCSK6: NSAID
     6. Protocadherin 7: primary older patients, minimal complement activation and high rates of spontaneous remission
     7. FAT1: associated with stemcell transplant patients, progressive and can re-occur in allograft